 You may not have to pay only homeowner’s insurance, but also private mortgage insurance (called PMI).
 If you do not put at least 20% of the purchase price of your home down in cash, then you will have to pay for this additional line item.

 The average homeowner will pay more than $70 a month towards homeowner’s insurance.
 You need to make sure that your policy covers not only the cost to rebuild your home, but also all of the contents inside.

-Most of the time, both of these amounts will be rolled into the cost of your mortgage, but make sure you keep that in mind when looking at loan calculators, so that you do not forget that you will pay for these on top of your monthly payment.
+Most of the time, both of these amounts will be rolled into the cost of your mortgage, but make sure you keep that in mind when looking at loan calculators so that you do not forget that you will pay for these on top of your monthly payment.

-3. Furnishings and window treatments.
+3. Furnishing and window treatments

 You may also need to purchase blinds or shades (especially in the case of a brand new home).
 These costs can quickly add up, so include these in your budget.

-5. Maintenance and repairs.
+5. Maintenance and repairs

 When you rent and the sink backs up, you just have to place a call to your landlord and he or she takes care of it for you.
 When you own your home, you have to cover this yourself.
 On average homeowners spend anywhere from $1500 – $5000 annually on home repairs.

-6. Pest control.
+6. Pest Control

 Most of the time, when you see a bug, you just kill it and go on with your day.
-But, what happens if you notice an infestation of ants or worse yet – catch a rodent eating dinner in your pantry!
+But, what happens if you notice an infestation of ants or worse yet – catch a rodent eating dinner in your pantry?!
 You have to get rid of them.

 When you rent, you just call the landlord and they take care of this for you.
 When you own your home, you have to take the steps to get rid of these pests on your own.
 While many times you may be able to purchase products yourself, there are times when you have no choice but to call an expert (think termites).

-What might work best is to pay for routine maintenance from a pest company to avoid the additional costs with losing furniture, food or worse, like replacing trim, your floor, or more!
+What might work best is to pay for routine maintenance from a pest company to avoid the additional costs associated with losing furniture, food or worse, like replacing trim, your floor, or more!

-7. Kids and Pets.
+7. Kids and Pets

 When our youngest was 3, she stuffed a bunch of toilet paper into our upstairs toilet and I did not know it.
-That is, until I was standing in my kitchen and noticed water dripping from the ceiling.
+That is until I was standing in my kitchen and noticed water dripping from the ceiling.
 It was not that much damage, but still cost just about the same amount as our home owner’s insurance deductible, so we just paid it all ourselves to avoid filing a claim (I think we paid only $150 more than our deductible).

 Thankfully, we had money set aside for this repair.
 We don’t want our kids to damage anything and even the best kids in the world can do something, without even meaning to.

-9. Closing Costs.
+9. Closing Costs

-10. Home Owner’s Association or Condo Fees.
+10. Homeowner’s Association or Condo Fees

 Many areas have Home Owners Associations or Condo Fees, which you have to pay.
 These are either due monthly, quarterly or annually.

-These usually cover the general maintenance of signage, flowers and sometimes even a swimming pool.
+Your fee covers things such as the general maintenance of signage, flowers and sometimes even a swimming pool.
 They can also be used for paving and other maintenance in your community.
 You will need to ask up front if this is included, so you aren’t surprised when you get to closing and learn that you have more expenses.